torvalds/linux/Documentation/edac/memory_repair.rst

 device with DRAM components that support memory sparing features may implement sparing maintenance operations.

+2. CXL memory Soft Post Package Repair (sPPR)

+Post Package Repair (PPR) maintenance operations may be supported by CXL devices that implement CXL.mem protocol.
+A PPR maintenance operation requests the CXL device to perform a repair operation on its media.
+For example, a CXL device with DRAM components that support PPR features may implement PPR Maintenance operations.
+Soft PPR (sPPR) is a temporary row repair.
+Soft PPR may be faster, but the repair is lost with a power cycle.

 Sysfs files for memory repair are documented in `Documentation/ABI/testing/sysfs-edac-memory-repair`